-Locks or unlocks the front-panel keys and the touch screen.
-In the unlocked state, press Lock to lock the front-panel keys and the touch screen.
-At this time, except the Lock key, all other keys on the front panel and the touch screen operation are invalid.
-Press the Lock key again to unlock the keys and the touch screen.
+When you select the function, you can set Freq/Period, Ampl/HiLevel, Offset/LoLevel, Duty Cycle and Start screen.
+In the unlocked state, press this key to lock the front-panel keys and the touch screen.
+At this time, except the Square/Lock key, all other keys on the front panel and the touch screen operation are invalid.
+Press the Square/Lock key again to unlock the keys and the touch screen.